l3eta/lwjgl/README.md

-LWJGL 2.9.4 - Lightweight Java Game Library Fork with armv7l support (No OpenAL yet)
+LWJGL 2.9.4 - Lightweight Java Game Library Fork
 ======
 This is a fork of LWJGL 2.9.4.
 I will be making edits to a couple things along the way of playing around with my ARM laptop.